cowboysmall-scratch/boxever-coding-challenge/README.md

 basic `equals` / `hashCode` contract, and also provides a sensible `toString` implementation.

+Any value that implements the `Number` interface can be used for edge weights.
+Internally these values are converted to `BigDecimal` to provide flexibility and accuracy.

-I used a max value that was less than the integer max value to prevent overflow - which would / could have resulted in negative duration calculations, and thus negative edge weights, which would have broken the algorithm.
+Care had to be taken with respect to the choice of max value to prevent overflow - which could / would have resulted in negative duration calculations, and thus negative edge weights, which would have broken the algorithm.
+As `BigDecimal` was used internally to cater for both `Integer` / `Long` values, and `Float` / `Double` values, the maximum `Long` value was used, converted to `BigDecimal`.

+## The Code

 In order to run the application You will first need to clone the project: